 3. Curriculum vitae

-- Do not include: teaching awards, travel grants, or visiting professor, chair or distinguished scholar positions
+- visiting professor, chair or distinguished scholar positions

 4. Research program and plan

 Send a document that describes the nominee’s current research program, and the research planned during the period of the award.
 The document should be a maximum of 6 pages including references and works cited.

 5. Recent paper and four abstracts

-Send a copy of a recent paper by the nominee, together with abstracts of four additional papers by the nominee.
+Send a copy of a recent paper by the nominee, together with abstracts of four additional papers.
 These may be either published or unpublished and authored or co-authored by the nominee.

 The nominee is encouraged but not required to have an independent referee submit a letter on their behalf.
 A signed copy of the letter should be sent by the referee directly by .